yoyonel/ModernGL/docs/reference/formats.rst

     )

 So, the vertices and normals, using ``/v``, are passed to each vertex within an instance.
+This fulfills the rule tha the first VBO in a VAO must have usage ``/v``.

-The offsets and orientations are passed to each successive instance.
+The offsets and orientations pass the same value to each vertex within an instance, but then pass the next value in the buffer to the vertices of the next instance.

 And the single color is passed to every vertex of every instance.
 If we had stored the color with ``/v`` or ``/i``, it would have needed needless duplication, once per vertex or once per instance.
 Using ``/r``, only one color is passed to every vertex of every instance for the whole render